 There are no hard and fast rules.
 It all boils down to what you want to achieve in life and being honest with yourself.
 As long as you can justify your choices for changing careers, you should be able to secure future jobs without a problem.

 Any effective employee knows the importance of tracking their time and projects.
-With Traqq, you get a timer clock, a project management software, and an employee monitoring tool, all wrapped in one.
+With Traqq time tracking app, you get a timer clock, a project management software, and an employee monitoring tool, all wrapped in one.
 The program helps you to hone your time management skills, as well as making sure that you take rests in between work to avoid overworking.

 Traqq records all the websites you visit, and you can use that information to see if you waste a lot of time on non-work related stuff.
 You can use the data collected to analyze your performance levels and productivity on a weekly, monthly, or quarterly basis.
 What’s more, with Traqq, the payment process is made simple.
 It records all the hours worked and presents the details in a neat timesheet.